Sunday, 20 July 2014

 Julian had set a course that led west of Inch and the Garvellachs, but when I reminded him we'd planned to go through the Sound of Inch he changed course, and helmed us through a lovely bit of coastal scenery.
 Easdale and Ellenbech looked really attractive, and a yacht headed down the Sound of Luing, where the tides looked too strong for us!

 Around half nine this morning, at the southern end of the Sound of Insh we passed two significant milestones.
 Robinetta crossed tracks with her cruise north in 1938, so has now completed her circumnavigation, having taken 76 years, 1 month, and 5 days to do it.
 We had hoped to cross tracks further north, at Isle Ornsay, but staying two weeks in Orkney made the timetable a bit tight to go round the top and down.
-The other milestone was having travelled 1000 nautical miles on our journey this year.
+The other milestone was having traveled 1000 nautical miles on our journey this year.
 It was sheer coincidence that had both happen at about the same time and place.

 As we changed course to go outside the Garvellachs the wind came abeam enough to try sailing again, but we only managed it for quarter of an hour before deciding that getting to our destination before nine tonight would be a good idea.
 The engine went on again.